kishor-kashid/SpendSense/memory-bank/activeContext.md

 11. ✅ **Consent management:** Complete with enforcement in processing paths
 12. ✅ **Eligibility filter:** Complete with income, credit score, account type, and prohibited product checks
 13. ✅ **Tone validator:** Complete with shaming/judgmental phrase detection and content validation
+14. ✅ **User API endpoints:** Complete with validation and error handling
+15. ✅ **Consent API endpoints:** Complete with grant/revoke/status operations
+16. ✅ **Profile & Recommendations API:** Complete with guardrails and tone validation
+17. ✅ **Feedback & Operator API:** Complete with review queue and approval workflow
+18. ✅ **Consent status:** Simplified to only 'granted' or 'revoked' (removed 'pending')

 ## Questions to Resolve
 1. **Custom Persona (Persona 6):** Deferred - 5 personas implemented, custom persona can be added later if needed